TayHern/book-look/README.md

 - [Tests](#tests)
 - [Questions](#questions)
 ## Installation
-Just run the application by going to <link>
+Just run the application by going to https://book-look-22.herokuapp.com/

+Make sure to create a .env file with SKIP_PREFLIGHT_CHECK=true as there is an issue with babel.

 ## Usage
-Who is the indtende audience?
+Those who love books
 ## License
 ![badge](https://img.shields.io/badge/license-MIT-brightgreen)
 <br />